 To wash it all down, I tried Mulan Tea’s Cold Jasmine Tea with Mint.

 Later in the afternoon, there was also a pumpkin carving contest which made me reminisce my hotelier days.
 I also enjoyed watching the kids dance to Zumba before calling it a night.
-Maybe next time I can wait for the fireworks which was scheduled every 8 PM.
+Maybe next time I can wait for the fireworks which were scheduled every 8 PM.

 My two days of QIFF2017 were certainly a small taste of the whole festival.
 But it’s definitely enough to make me anticipate excitedly the next one, and probably try a unique dining experience too!